-An extraordinary but unscrupulous management consultant, Marty is gifted at identifying, and exploiting, the weaknesses of clients to get them to sign on the dotted line.
+An extraordinary but unscrupulous management consultant, Marty is gifted at identifying and exploiting the weaknesses of clients to get them to sign on the dotted line.
 He is offensive, egotistical, narcissistic, womanizing, crafty, and very "un-PC," all of which make him very good at his job.
-Marty finally found the courage to branch out and start his own firm, but none of his original pod came with him.
-Will he be able to compete with the big boys on his own?
+Marty finally found the courage to branch out and start his own firm, but some shady business dealings by his partner Jeannie got him into hot water with the law.
+Now that he's back in business, will he be able to resurrect his dying company?

 With a resume that's as varied and expansive as it is rich in depth of the characters he brings to life, Academy Award nominee Don Cheadle is, without question, one of the most highly sought after and premier actors of his generation.

 Turning in consistently powerful performances, Don has not only taken on challenging roles, but put his talents into producing projects he believes in as well.